grpc/grpc-swift/README.md

 ## `GRPC` package based on SwiftNIO

-`SwiftGRPCNIO` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library; you can find the latest version of that implementation on the `nio` branch.
+`GRPC` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library; you can find the latest version of that implementation on the `nio` branch.
 We consider this implementation production-ready and are planning to sunset the gRPC-Core implementation within the next few months.
 We strongly recommend using the `nio` branch for all new projects.

 You may also want to have a look at [this presentation](https://docs.google.com/presentation/d/1Mnsaq4mkeagZSP4mK1k0vewZrJKynm_MCteRDyM3OX8/edit) for more details on the motivation for switching to SwiftNIO.